mjordan/islandora_scg/README.md

 Note that when generating newspaper content, the `--load_content=false` option only works as expected when generating newspaper objects, or when generating issue content.
 It doesn't work as expected when generating both newspaper objects and issues in the same command (i.e., the third example supplied in the "Generating and loading newspapers" section above).

-## Usging the graphical user interface
+## Using the graphical user interface

 Islandora Sample Content Generator is intended to be used via its Drush interface.
 But, if you only need to generate a few objects quickly, you can use the the graphical user interface.
 The GUI is available at `admin/islandora/tools/islandora_scg` and is linked under the "Islandora Utility Modules" group in the Islandora admin menu.